dwsinger/Marshall/README.md

 [#4](https://github.com/dwsinger/Marshall/issues/4) High vehicle speed is a key safety issue; large trucks have been seen going up to 60 mph by Marshall in the mornings and during the day.
 See [#7](https://github.com/dwsinger/Marshall/issues/7) (visual rumble strips) and [#12](https://github.com/dwsinger/Marshall/issues/12) (traffic calming)

-[#5](https://github.com/dwsinger/Marshall/issues/5) Improve the white-line edge-striping so that it's visible.
-In some parts (e.g. past Hog Island parking) it has worn away completely. `maintenance`

 [#6](https://github.com/dwsinger/Marshall/issues/6) Replace the missing LED display 'your speed' as you approach the Marshall-Petaluma (MP) road junction from the north. `maintenance`

 ## Action the community is taking